amaanatiqur12/Machine-Learning-Algorithms/Logistic Regression/README.md

 **Binary Classification:

-**Definition: Involves predicting one of two possible classes.**
+-Definition: Involves predicting one of two possible classes.
-Example: Classifying emails as either "spam" or "not spam."
+-Example: Classifying emails as either "spam" or "not spam."
-Output: The model outputs one of two possible labels.
+-Output: The model outputs one of two possible labels.

 Multiclass Classification: